 6. Qualitative Data Analysis, Assessment, and Discussion

-Ali Yunis Aldahesh is a Lecturer in Arabic Language, Literature and Culture at The University of Sydney, Department of Arabic Language and Cultures, School of Languages and Cultures, Faculty of Arts and Social Sciences.
-He holds a PhD in Translation and Linguistics, an MA in Translation and Linguistics, and an MA in Semitic Studies.
-Dr Aldahesh’s area of research interest is translation and linguistics with special emphasis on the language, text and translation of the Qur’an.
-His published works include: English Translations of the Qur’an: A Descriptive Comparative Study in their Aspects of Disagreement (2020), The Concept of Taqwa in the Holy Qur’an as Understood by Muslim Commentators (2010) and Translating Idiomatic English Phrasal Verbs into Arabic: A Contrastive Linguistic Study (2009).
+Ali Yunis Aldahesh is a lecturer in Arabic language, literature, and culture at the University of Sydney, Department of Arabic Language and Cultures, School of Languages and Cultures, Faculty of Arts and Social Sciences.
+He holds a PhD in translation and linguistics, an MA in translation and linguistics, and an MA in Semitic studies.
+Dr Aldahesh’s area of research interest is translation and linguistics, with a special emphasis on the language, text, and translation of the Qur’an.
+His published works include English Translations of the Qur’an: A Descriptive Comparative Study in their Aspects of Disagreement (2020), The Concept of Taqwa in the Holy Qur’an as Understood by Muslim Commentators (2010), and Translating Idiomatic English Phrasal Verbs into Arabic: A Contrastive Linguistic Study (2009).